-When the people cried for His blood, forced Him to carry the instrument of His own torture outside the city gates and there murdered my LORD, well every Lenten season I still join in with those listening to Jesus, "Bring those wretches to a wretched end!"
+So the people cried for His blood, forced Him to carry the instrument of His own torture outside the city gates and there murdered my LORD, and every Lenten season I still join in with those listening to Jesus, "Bring those wretches to a wretched end!"
 Of course, that's missing the point, isn't it?
-Oh, I can shake my head and wag my finger all I want to at the jealousy of the Jewish leaders whose hands carried out the deed.
-The blame game is an easy one to play and in full effect in our world today.
-But the sending of the Son, well that was done just as much for me, for you as it was for any of them.
+Oh, I can shake my head and wag my finger all I want to at the jealousy of the Jewish leaders whose hands carried out the deed, but the sending of the Son, well that was done just as much for me, for you, as it was for any of them.
 For you see, prophet after prophet comes to us and speaks to us in the pages of the Holy Scriptures, heard from pulpits and lecterns around our world.
 Yet, what does our God see as He peers into His vineyard, what fruits are evident?
-Again, it's easy to say, "Yeah so an so you should be listening to this."
-But the vineyard is our homes too, social media and the workplace and classrooms that we occupy whether "in-person" or "virtually" in our current circumstances and what does our heavenly Land-owner see?
-People showing love and respect to their leaders even in disagreement?
-People taking words and actions in the kindest possible way even when it inconveniences them or others?
-People putting God and His Word above everything including the relentless squabbles of the world around us?
-Love of our fellowman or hatred that intensifies with each passing moment as we focus on what separates rather than what unifies?
+Jealousy, envy, greed, lust, malice, dishonesty: It's a refusal to listen to the messengers God sends to speak with us as we tightfistedly cling to everything as if it was all ours and not the possession of a loving Creator Who gives us all we need to do the work of His vineyard.